petershin/liferay-learn/docs/analytics-cloud/latest/en/getting-started.md

 * Visitor location and device/browser type
 * Cohort analysis (a table showing what percent of a previous day's visitors return)

-For a ground-level view, Analytics Cloud provides detailed statistics for the various parts of your site.
-Sure, you can see how many individuals visit your page and how long they spend viewing your page, but Analytics Cloud goes way beyond that.
-Discover how people find your page through web searches, advertisements, e-mail links, and more.
-This is especially useful if you have purchased advertising and want to know if your marketing efforts are working.
+From a ground-level view, Analytics Cloud provides detailed statistics for the various parts of your site.
+Sure, you can see how many individuals visit your page and how long they spend there, but Analytics Cloud goes way beyond that.
+Discover how people find your page through web searches, advertisements, email links, and more.
+This is especially useful if you purchased advertising and want to know if your marketing efforts are working.

 ![A page report gives you statistics for a specific page.](./getting-started/images/02.png)